 Chronic fatigue syndrome

-Chronic fatigue syndrome (CFS) is a condition characterized by extreme tiredness that is not attributable to another medical condition.
+Chronic fatigue syndrome (CFS) is a condition characterized by extreme tiredness that may prevent people from getting out of bed.
+The fatigue does not improve with sleep.
 Another name for CFS is myalgic encephalomyelitis.

 - a lack of concentration